Huxpro/huxpro.github.io/_posts/data_rep/2020-06-21-data-rep-float.md

 Encodings of qNaN and sNaN are not specified in IEEE 754 and implemented differently on different processors.
-Luckily, both x86 and ARM family use the "most significant bit of fraction" to indicate quiteness.
+Luckily, both x86 and ARM family use the "most significant bit of fraction" to indicate whether it's quite.

 ### More on NaN

-If we look carefully into the IEEE 754-2008 spec, in the _page35, 6.2.1_, it actually defined anything with exponent `FF` and not infinity (i.e. with trailing bit of fraction being `0`), a NaN!
+If we look carefully into the IEEE 754-2008 spec, in the _page35, 6.2.1_, it actually defined anything with exponent `FF` and not a infinity (i.e. with all the fraction bits being `0`), a NaN!

 > All binary NaN bit strings have all the bits of the biased exponent field E set to 1 (see 3.4).
 A quiet NaN bit string should be encoded with the first bit (d1) of the trailing significand field T being 1.
 A signaling NaN bit string should be encoded with the first bit of the trailing significand field being 0.

-That means, we actually have `2 ** 24 - 2` of NaNs in a 32-bits floats!
+That implies, we actually had `2 ** 24 - 2` of NaNs in a 32-bits float!
-The `24` came from the `1` sign bit plus `23` fractions and the `2` came from the `+/- inf`.
+The `24` came from the `1` sign bit plus `23` fractions and the `2` excluded were the `+/- inf`.

-The contingious 22 bits inside the fraction looks quite a waste, and there would be 51 bits of them in the `double`!
+The continuous 22 bits inside the fraction looks quite a waste, and there would be even 51 bits of them in the `double`!
 We will see how to made them useful in later episodes (spoiler: they are known as _NaN payload_).

-It's also worth nothing that It's weird to use the MSB instead of sign bit for NaN quiteness/signalness:
+It's also worth noting that it's weird that the IEEE choose to use the MSB instead of the sign bit for NaN quiteness/signalness:

 > It seems strange to me that the bit which signifies whether or not the NaN is signaling is the top bit of the mantissa rather than the sign bit; perhaps something about how floating point pipelines are implemented makes it less natural to use the sign bit to decide whether or not to raise a signal.
 > -- <https://anniecherkaev.com/the-secret-life-of-nan>

-I guess it might be something related to CPU pipeline.
+I guess it might be something related to the CPU pipeline?
+I don't know yet.